Preparing Manuscripts

 • Secondary headings are in bold 12-point font (Secondary Heading).

-• Tertiary headings are italicized in 12-point font (Tertiary Heading).
+• Tertiary headings are italic in 12-point font (Tertiary Heading).

 Citations